 Branding is a key part of successful recruiting.
 At it’s core, its coming up with a compelling story to tell your recruits, and then doing that consistently over a long period of time – just like a television ad campaign.
 Take this part of your job as a recruiter very, very seriously.

-If you’re a Client or Premium Member, we’ve produced a 20 minute video talking about the entire concept of successful branding in college recruiting.
+If you’re a Client or Tudor University coach, we’ve produced a 20 minute video talking about the entire concept of successful branding in college recruiting.
 Watch it here when you get a chance.